drthisguy/05-Workday-Planner/README.md

 Day Planner Application

 This is a simple day planner that covers your average 9-5 workday.
-Users can easiy add, edit or remove itinerary items scheduled for the day.
-Each time slot is color-coded to indicate past, present and future timeslots.
+Users can easily add, edit or remove itinerary items scheduled for the day.
+Each time slot is color-coded to indicate past, present and future time slots.

-# file maifest:
+# file manifest:

 index.html
 app.js